Climdyn/auto-AUTO/README.md

 #### Testing the installation

+Tests are available.
+Simply run

+    python -m pytest --nbmake "./notebooks/auto-demos"

+to check your installation.

-You can test the Jupyter notebooks present in the [notebooks folder](./notebooks).
+You can also test yourself the Jupyter notebooks present in the [notebooks folder](./notebooks).
 For instance, running